shkumar45/Cheatsheet/python.md

 By adding the following lines in
 * Workspage i.e .vscode/settings.json or
 * Global i.e in $HOME/Library/Application Support/Code/User/Settings.json
-Now version resolution will happen in the same order specified above.
+Now version resolution will happen from shims ie. `pyenv global 3.11.1` and so.
 We just need to restart the vscode when we change version and want it to be effective in the IDE
 ```
 {
   "[python]":{